apache/doris-website/blog/Database-Dissection-How-Fast-Data-Queries-Are-Implemented.md

 ---
 {
-    'title': 'Database dissection: how fast data queries are implemented', 'summary': "What's more important than quick performance itself is the architectural design and mechanism that enable it.", 'date': '2023-07-16',
+    'title': 'Database dissection: how fast data queries are implemented', 'description': "What's more important than quick performance itself is the architectural design and mechanism that enable it.", 'date': '2023-07-16',
     'author': 'Rong Hou',
     'tags': ['Best Practice'],